 Many progressive organizations who serve low income communities assume that planned giving is not for their base.
 Our experience with planned giving is that the profile of a planned giving donor is someone who can afford to donate $10-20 per year to a charity, is on a fixed income, but owns a home or has some remaining retirement funds, enabling the person to leave a gift in the mid-$30,000s as a legacy to a non-profit that actually asked for the gift.

-Apply for a FreeWill Grant with the Progressive Multiplier Fund
+How to Qualify and Apply for a FreeWill Grant with the Progressive Multiplier Fund

 For more information on planned giving, search for Planned Giving in the search bar of the Center of Excellence.